 - length of time and physical presence in Australia

 - history of travelling to Australia when not working overseas

-If the taxpayer’s behaviour is not consistent with someone who resides in Australia, the taxpayer will need to satisfy the remaining tests.
+If the taxpayer’s behavior is not consistent with someone who resides in Australia, the taxpayer will need to satisfy one of the remaining tests.